mhavilah/panorama-server/README.md

 The client for this project is location at: [Panorama-Client@Github](https://github.com/mhavilah/panorama-client)

 ## Building
-The project can be build into an executable Jar archive via:
+The project can be built into an executable Jar archive via:
 ```Bash
 $ ./mvn clean package
 ```